Public Health and Safety

 Inside Public Health and Safety

-A career in public health and safety puts a professional in the midst of everyday drama.
+A career in public health and safety involves managing the problems and dangers that occur in society every day.
 Workers like firefighters, police officers, emergency medical technicians (EMTs) and air traffic controllers respond to society's emergencies and help keep the general public safe.
 Environmental safety specialists may aid in the event of disasters that could expose the public to dangerous situations or inform the public about chemical hazards; they may also help research and develop U.S. Occupational Safety and Health Administration (OSHA) standards, materials and training for businesses.

 Front-line responders rely heavily on practical training, and entry-level positions in public health and safety do not necessarily require an education beyond high school.
 However, postsecondary education may give candidates a competitive edge.
 Certification and licensure may be needed for some public health and safety careers, primarily those dealing with the administration of medical care.